BYLAWS OF THE

 Article IX Amendments

-Any representative or a duly-appointed committee may propose an amendment to these bylaws.
-The secretary-general shall distribute the proposed amendment to all assembly members before the assembly meeting.
-The amendment shall be adopted if approved by at least two-thirds of the assembly members present.
+Any Representative or duly-appointed committee may propose an amendment to these bylaws.
+The Secretary General shall distribute the proposed amendment to all Member Institutions before the Assembly meeting.
+The amendment shall be adopted if approved by at least two-thirds of the Member Institutions present.
 An amendment to these bylaws becomes effective immediately upon approval unless otherwise provided by its terms.